sampsyo/cs6120/content/blog/2023-12-11-lowering/index.md

 Our original goal was to implement a RISC-V lowering system, implement Bril-to-RISC-V lowering rules using Cranelift's ISLE DSL, and to use Crocus to verify the semantic equivalence of our lowering system against that of Cranelift.
 We learned that we were a bit overambitious in these goals and that implementing the Bril-to-RISC-V lowering rules in Cranelift's ISLE DSL required enough overhead to be its own project.
 So we were unsuccessful in achieving goals (2) and (3), but we were successful in achieving goal (1).

-Our goal to generate runnable RISCV assembly from a Bril program was successful.
+Our goal to generate runnable RISC-V assembly from a Bril program was successful.
 We wanted to prioritize getting a working version of this assembly instead of fancier optimizations, which was achieved in this project.
-In terms of how we went about testing, we took a unit testing style approach, of testing individual modules (in this case Bril instructions) to make sure that the lowered RISCV instructions made sense and were semantically equivalent.
+In terms of how we went about testing, we took a unit testing style approach, of testing individual modules (in this case Bril instructions) to make sure that the lowered RISC-V instructions made sense and were semantically equivalent.
 After identifying that this lowering worked on instructions in isolation, we tested these instructions in various combinations.

 Since we implemented trivial register allocation before function call lowering, we first tested our compiler thoroughly with [test cases](https://github.com/JohnDRubio/CS_6120_Advanced_Compilers/tree/main/rv32_backend/test/trivial-reg-alloc) that encompassed every Bril instruction minus function calls / arguments.
 Once we verified that this worked, we moved on to testing with function calls once the calling conventions part was implemented.
-The main thing we tested was that we could execute this RISCV assembly and it was semantically equivalent to the Bril program.
+The main thing we tested was that we could execute this RISC-V assembly and it was semantically equivalent to the Bril program.

-Just to highlight our results in some way, [here](https://github.com/JohnDRubio/CS_6120_Advanced_Compilers/tree/main/rv32_backend/asm) are some examples that illustrate outputted RISCV assembly that we generated from Bril programs.
+Just to highlight our results in some way, [here](https://github.com/JohnDRubio/CS_6120_Advanced_Compilers/tree/main/rv32_backend/asm) are some examples that illustrate outputted RISC-V assembly that we generated from Bril programs.

----
-_John Rubio is a 2nd year MSCS student interested in hardware and compilers.
-In his free-time, he trains Brazilian Jiu-Jitsu._

-_Arjun Shah is a senior undergraduate majoring in CS.
-Arjun is interested in large-scale software systems.
-In his free time, Arjun trains competitive weight-lifting._